icsa-hua/carla/PythonAPI/carla/agents/navigation/dummy_application/README.md

 ```
 This will execute the main application in its default form.

-You can add extra arguments,to opt from
+You can add extra arguments to opt from:

 * The JSON initialization of the vehicle's characteristics
 ```sh